xstreme [options] [--m <motifs>]* --p <primary sequences>

-The name of a file containing the primary (positive) sequences in FASTA format.
+The name of a file containing the primary (positive) sequences in FASTA format on which to perform comprehensive motif analysis.
 The file must contain at least two valid sequences or XSTREME will reject it.

 XSTREME writes its output to files in a directory named

 xstreme_out, which it creates if necessary.
 You can change the

 output directory using the --o or --oc options.